Kossit73/ecommerce/README.md

    schedules, statements, and analytics stay within that range, so forecasts no longer extend beyond your selected production horizon.

+5. Review the **Model consistency diagnostics** section on the Key Financial Metrics tab after each update.
+The Streamlit app now reconciles income statement, balance sheet, and cash-flow tie-outs automatically and flags any differences that exceed a 0.01 tolerance so you can correct issues before moving on to scenario or risk analysis.

 #### Showing asset additions in Streamlit

 - Navigate to **Input & Assumptions → Asset Register** and add a row for each